About

 At Princeton, I spend most of my time in production environments.
 As Systems Director for Theatre Intime, I'm leading a $500,000 lighting and data infrastructure rebuild for the nation's oldest student-run theatre.
 The project replaces analog dimmers with a fully networked ETC LED system, distributing signal across six DMX universes and modernizing power, data, and redundancy for the next generation of designers.
 Alongside the upgrade, I'm engineering an automated recording, archival, and livestreaming infrastructure featuring a three-camera Canon PTZ system, three HyperDeck recorders, and an ATEM switcher.

-I’m building a hybrid hosting solution using AWS, Backblaze, and Cloudflare to host thousands of Theatre Intime’s historical assets securely and affordably.
-The platform automates replication, metadata tagging, and storage optimization to minimize egress costs while creating a sustainable digital archive for future generations of technicians.
+I'm building a hybrid hosting solution using AWS, Backblaze, and Cloudflare to host thousands of Theatre Intime's historical assets securely and affordably.
+The platform automates replication, metadata tagging, and storage optimization to minimize egress costs while creating a sustainable digital archive for future generations.